 - entries of (a) CH controlled prioritized list of preferred SNPNs and (b) CH controlled prioritized list of preferred GINs, with validity conditions are used solely when the UE supports access to an SNPN providing access for localized services and the user enables to access localized services.

-Based on the above, CT1 prefers to specify (a) a new list of CH controlled prioritized list of preferred SNPNs for access for localized services and (b) a new list of CH controlled prioritized list of preferred GINs for access for localized services.
+Based on the above, CT1 prefers to specify (a) a new list of CH controlled prioritized list of preferred SNPNs for access for localized services and (b) a new list of CH controlled prioritized list of preferred GINs for access for localized services, and CT1 agreed attached CR.